Skip to Content

 The experience so wounded and terrified me, I could hardly wait to flee Mexico.
 I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.
 In order to purge my terror, instantly, I wrote ‘The Next in Line.’

-Visiting the Mummy Museum in Guanajuato
+What’s it like to visit the Mummy Museum in Guanajuato?

-But many visitors prefer to skip it, feeling it’s too morbid.
+Still, some visitors prefer to skip it, feeling it’s too morbid.

 Certainly, this extraordinary mummy exhibit gives pause for reflection.